dt-orders/overview/vm/README.md

 Have a Virtual machine that will host the application.
 See [VM SETUP README](VMSETUP.md) for details.

+# Dynatrace monitoring

+To install the [Dynatrace OneAgent](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-oneagent) on the host, the easiest was for this is to:

+1. Login into Dynatrace
+1. Navigate to `Deploy Dynatrace` menu on the bottom left side
+1. Pick `Start Installation` and then the `Linux` option
+1. One the `Download Dynatrace OneAgent for Linux` page, choose `Create token` button
+1. Copy and paste the `Download the installer` and `Run the installer` commands from a SSH shell for the virtual machine
+1. Back in Dynatrace, pick the `Show deployment status` button to monitor the install
+1. In Dynatrace, navigate to `Hosts` menu on the bottom left side to review the host

 # Start the application

 There are two docker-compose files to run the `monolith` or `multi-services` topologies of the application.
 For demos they typically are run on two separate hosts.